saveoursecrets/sdk/doc/sync.md

 For development and self-hosting it is convenient to use HTTP rather than configure certificates for TLS however in a production environment we recommend securing connections with TLS.

-Note that the self-hosted server implementation supports TLS certificate configuration if desired which would add any extra layer of security on top of the [noise protocol](https://noiseprotocol.org/).
+Note that the self-hosted server implementation supports TLS certificate configuration if desired which would add an extra layer of security on top of the [noise protocol](https://noiseprotocol.org/).

 ## Endpoints